Security and access control¶

 see sensitive information, such as a password.
 To guard against this,

-can be made “security sensitive”.
+a Widget can be made “security sensitive”.
 If any security sensitive

-is detected on an UrlBoundView
+Widget is detected on an UrlBoundView, that UrlBoundView is

 automatically served via HTTPs.

-that has a non-default read_check is deemed security
+Any Widget that has a non-default read_check is deemed security

 sensitive.
 Alternatively, call

-set_as_security_sensitive()
+set_as_security_sensitive() explicitly.

 In the case of Input

-s, the same inference is made from the
+Widgets, the same inference is made from the

-access rights of the Field
+access rights of the Field to

 which it is linked.